Strawberry Mousse with White Chocolate

 - 2 Tbsp powdered (confectioner's) sugar

-2 Melt white chocolate in a double boiler, or a stainless steel bowl set over simmering water (make sure the simmering water doesn't actually touch the bottom of the bowl.)
+3 Melt the white chocolate: Melt white chocolate in a double boiler, or a stainless steel bowl set over simmering water (make sure the simmering water doesn't actually touch the bottom of the bowl.)

-3 Put 1/4 cup of cold water into a small bowl.
+4 Soften the gelatin: Put 1/4 cup of cold water into a small bowl.
 Sprinkle the gelatin powder over the water and let sit for 5 minutes.

-4 Put 1/4 cup of the cream into a small saucepan on medium heat.
+5 Dissolve gelatin mixture into heated cream and powdered sugar: Put 1/4 cup of the cream into a small saucepan on medium heat.
 Whisk in 2 tablespoons of the powdered sugar and bring to a simmer.
 Stir in the water gelatin mixture until dissolved.

-5 Using an electric mixer with the whisk attachment, beat the remaining 1 3/4 cup of cream on medium-high speed until medium peaks form.
+8 Make whipped cream: Using an electric mixer with the whisk attachment, beat the remaining 1 3/4 cup of cream on medium-high speed until medium peaks form.
 (It helps if your cream is very cold.)

 11 Spoon mousse into serving cups and refrigerate for at least another hour, preferably several hours, or even over night (cover with plastic wrap).

-7 When you are read to serve the mousse, pour a dollop of the reserved strawberry purée onto each serving.
+12 Top with reserved strawberry purée: When you are read to serve the mousse, pour a dollop of the reserved strawberry purée onto each serving.
 Add a few slices of strawberries as garnish.